Unique Quasi-Stationary Distribution, with a possibly stabilizing extinction: Two models to which our results apply

-\ENm A natural extension of these models are one dimensional diffusions on $\R_+$, where 0 is the absorbing state, to describe in particular the dynamics of population size in the limit of large populations.
-We refer to \cite{MS04}, \cite{Cat}, \cite{Ch1D} and \cite{Ch1Dk} for the case of one dimensional diffusions, with some killing rate in the first and last case.
-Again, the condition of descent from infinity appears quite essential in these proofs, and we can expect to define alternative conditions involving the killing rate --sufficiently large when population size is large-- thanks to our techniques.
+We do not exclude that it could hold more generally.
+Yet, for catastrophe to play a role in this condition would require the family of catastrophe rate $(c_n)$ to quickly reach very large values as $n$ goes to infinity.
+It does not seem likely in practical applications. \end{rem}

-\ENm Our proof extends to models where catastrophes do not entirely exterminate the population.
+\begin{rem} Considering $\bar{\ext}:= \inf\left \lbrace \tp \ge 0;\; X_\tp = 0\right \rbrace \wedge T_\infty$ as the extinction epoch, our theorem extends to the case $T_\infty < \infty$.
+It also extends to models where catastrophes do not entirely exterminate the population.
 Assume for instance that after a catastrophe, from a population of size larger than some $K\ge 1$, only $K$ individuals are to survive.
 We can keep the extinction for population of size initially lower than $K$, but it's not very significant here.
-Then \RET\, can easily be adapted with $K \in \cD_c = [\![1, n_c ]\!]$.
-The proof of the other assumptions remain the same.
+Then \textup{$(A2)$}\, can easily be adapted with $K \in E = [\![1, \ell\iET ]\!]$.
+The proof of the other assumptions remains the same. \end{rem}